solenebernard/solenebernard.github.io/content/papers/paper2/index.md

 ![](data_smlm.png)

-### Results
+## Results

-![](results.png)

-Different results of the same network $\mathcal{G}$ trained on composite images of microtubules, nuclear pore complexes and mitochondrias. (a) (Left) STORM image of NPCs and mitochondria labeled with antibodies to Nup96 and Tom20 with the same fluorophore AF647.
+The plots below show different results of the same network $\mathcal{G}$ trained on composite images of microtubules, nuclear pore complexes and mitochondrias. (a) (Left) STORM image of NPCs and mitochondria labeled with antibodies to Nup96 and Tom20 with the same fluorophore AF647.
 (Right) Bicolor prediction of the network  $\mathcal{G}$. (b) (Left) STORM image of microtubules and mitochondria labeled with antibodies to tubulin (?) and Tom20 with the same fluorophore AF647.
 (Right) Bicolor prediction of the network  $\mathcal{G}$.  (c) (Left) STORM image of nuclear pore complexes (NPCs) (pink) and mitochondria (green) labeled with antibodies respectively to the nucleoporin Nup96 with fluorophore SNAP647 and mitochondrial outer membrane protein Tom20 with fluorophore CF568.
 (Middle) The input image is obtained by summing the intensity over the two channels.
 (Right) The network $\mathcal{G}$ trained on composite images of NPCs and mitochondria outputs a two-channels image.
 The mean square error (MSE) between the predicted image and the ground truth is 0.03$\%$. (d) (Left) STORM image of NPCs and mitochondria labeled with antibodies to Nup96 and Tom20 with the same fluorophore AF647.
 (Middle) Bicolor prediction of the network  $\mathcal{G}$.
 (Right) STORM image of mitochondria labeled with antibodies to Tom70 with the fluorophore 568.

+![](results.png)